-With fall sports now in full force, there's the opportunity to reflect, regroup, and refocus -- how can you improve before season's end?
-If you're facing a tough decision on improving your game this October, don't worry -- we're breaking down the benefits of one-on-one and group training.
-Whether you're looking to master a specific move or learn some team-based skills, using CoachUp to train could be the next crucial step in your development.
+With spring sports now in full force, there’s the opportunity to reflect, regroup, and refocus — how can you improve before season’s end?
+If you’re facing a tough decision on improving your game, don’t worry — we’re breaking down the benefits of one-on-one and group training.
+Whether you’re looking to master a specific move or learn some team-based skills, using CoachUp to train could be the next crucial step in your development.
 The only question is: which should you choose?

 Head to CoachUp to learn about which type of training is right for you or your athlete!